emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-The max allowed queue length before switching to flush mode.
+The maximum allowed queue length, after which the log handler switches to flush mode.

-Log overload protection parameter.
-If the length of the message queue grows larger than this threshold, a flush (delete) operation takes place.
-To flush events, the handler discards the messages in the message queue by receiving them in a loop without logging.
+This is a log overload protection parameter.
+If the message queue length exceeds this threshold, a flush (delete) operation will be triggered.
+To flush events, the handler discards them by continuously receiving messages from the queue without logging them.

 ### log.overload_kill